The School of Aviation offers a number of research degrees:

 The MPhil Aviation provides students with a qualification that combines research training with a substantial coursework component.

-The program requires student to undertake three semesters of supervised research which includes between 18 and 24 Units of Credit of advanced coursework.
-It is a requirement of the award that all coursework is completed within the first 2 semesters of enrolment and must be passed at first attempt.
+The program requires student to undertake 1.5 -2 years of supervised research which includes between 18 and 24 Units of Credit of advanced coursework.
+It is a requirement of the award that all coursework is completed within the first year of enrolment and must be passed at first attempt.

 The MPhil Aviation is an alternate to BAv Honours for students: